- Begin the ABC Trek route from Pokhara, boasting breathtaking scenic beauty, ensuring a perfect start.

 Spring (March to May)

 March and April are considered the most beautiful months of the year as flowers, especially rhododendrons, begin to bloom.
 The weather is usually clear in the early morning and evening.
 Still, it can be hazy during the day, which might obscure the views.
 Also, just be prepared that the pre-monsoon season brings some rain, starting mid-May.
+Average maximum and minimum temperatures in Spring at Annapurna Base Camp:- March: 4°C to -8°C

 - April: 8°C to -4 °C